formkit/docs-content/essentials/inputs.md

 ### Using `node.input()`

-At the heart of every FormKit input is an instance of FormKit Core’s `node` object, and using the `node.input()` method is the most efficent mechanism to modify the any value.
-The `node` object can be retrieved when the by bindig to the `@node` event when the `FormKit` component is created.
+At the heart of every FormKit input is an instance of FormKit Core’s `node` object, and using the `node.input()` method is the most efficient mechanism to modify any value.
+The `node` object can be retrieved by binding to the `@node` event when the `FormKit` component is created.

 <example